CenterForDigitalHumanities/deer/CONTRIBUTING.md

 Many of the developers use Tomcat9 as their preferred webserver.
 To avoid combatability issues it's reccomended that new developers use the same or something compatable.

-Download Tomcat9 installation wizard from the above link using and set up following the installer instrctions.
+Download Tomcat9 installation wizard from the above link and set up following the installer instrctions.
 Many people find it usefull to download into the root of a drive or other easily-pathed location.

 In powershell or command prompt navigate to the "bin" folder of the tomcat files and run the startup.bat file.
-This can be done using the following example.
+This can be done using the following example of pathing commands.

 ```
 E:\>cd Tomcat9